piccolomo/plotext/readme/notes.md

 - entire code re-written
 - faster plotting
 - 2 x 2 marker is now called `hd` (as for *high resolution*) instead of `small`
-- added higher resolution 3 x 2 unicode mosaics markers (not available in Windows), called `fhd` (as for *full high resolution*)
+- added higher resolution 3 x 2 Unicode mosaics markers (not available in Windows), called `fhd` (as for *full high resolution*)
 - added new color codes, which include 256 color codes and full RGB colors
 - added multiple and stacked bar charts
-- added datetime scatter and plot functions
+- added date-time scatter and plot functions
-- added datetime class to better handle most datetime objects
+- added date-time class to better handle most date-time objects
 - added `matrix_plot()` function
 - added `image_plot()` to plot images
 - plots now can also be saved in color using `.html` extension